-Interfacing with hardware, other systems and protocols often requires access to one or more bits in a single computer word, or access to bit fields that may cross computer words for the machine in question.
-Mistakes can be made as to what bits are to be accessed because of the "endianness" of the processor (see below) or because of miscalculations.
-Access to those specific bits may affect surrounding bits in ways that compromise their integrity.
-This can result in the wrong information being read from hardware, incorrect data or commands being given, or information being mangled, which can result in arbitrary effects on components attached to the system.
+- 23 Interfacing with hardware, other systems and protocols often requires access to one or more bits in a single - 24 computer word, or access to bit fields that may cross computer words for the machine in question.
+Mistakes can - 25 be made as to what bits are to be accessed because of the "endianness" of the processor (see below) or because - 26 of miscalculations.
+Access to those specific bits may affect surrounding bits in ways that compromise their - integrity.
+This can result in the wrong information being read from hardware, incorrect data or commands being - 28 given, or information being mangled, which can result in arbitrary effects on components attached to the system.

-JSF AV Rules 147, 154 and 155 MISRA C 2004: 3.5, 6.4, 6.5, and 12.7 MISRA C++ 2008: 5-0-21, 5-2-4 to 5-2-9, and 9-5-1 CERT C guidelines: EXP38-C, INT00-C, INT07-C, INT12-C, INT13-C, and INT14-C Ada Quality and Style Guide: 7.6.1 through 7.6.9, and 7.3.1
+- 30 JSF AV Rules 147, 154 and 155 - 31 MISRA C 2004: 3.5, 6.4, 6.5, and 12.7 - MISRA C++ 2008: 5-0-21, 5-2-4 to 5-2-9, and 9-5-1 32 - CERT C guidelines: EXP38-C, INT00-C, INT07-C, INT12-C, INT13-C, and INT14-C 33 - Ada Quality and Style Guide: 7.6.1 through 7.6.9, and 7.3.1 34

-Computer languages frequently provide a variety of sizes for integer variables.
-Languages may support short, integer, long, and even big integers.
-Interfacing with protocols, device drivers, embedded systems, low level graphics or other external constructs may require each bit or set of bits to have a particular meaning.
-Those bit sets may or may not coincide with the sizes supported by a particular language implementation.
-When they do not, it is common practice to pack all of the bits into one word.
-Masking and shifting of the word using powers of two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using $28=2^2+2^3+2^4$ to create the mask 11100 and then shifting 2 bits) provides a way of extracting those bits.
-Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these.
-Problems can arise when programmers mix their techniques to reference the bits or output the bits.
-The storage ordering of the bits may not be what the programmer expects.

-Packing of bits in an integer is not inherently problematic.
-However, an understanding of the intricacies of bit level programming must be known.
-Some computers or other devices store the bits left to right while others store them right to left.
-The type of storage can cause problems when interfacing with external devices that expect the bits in the opposite order.
-One problem arises when assumptions are made when interfacing with external constructs and the ordering of the bits or words are not the same as the receiving entity.
-Programmers may inadvertently use the sign bit in a bit field and then may not be aware that an arithmetic shift (sign extension) is being performed when right shifting causing the sign bit to be extended into other fields.
-Alternatively, a left shift can cause the sign bit to be one.
-Bit manipulations can also be problematic when the manipulations are done on binary encoded records that span multiple words.
-The storage and ordering of the bits must be considered when doing bitwise operations across multiple words as bytes may be stored in bigendian or little-endian format.
+- 2 Computer languages frequently provide a variety of sizes for integer variables.
+Languages may support short, - 3 integer, long, and even big integers.
+Interfacing with protocols, device drivers, embedded systems, low level - 4 graphics or other external constructs may require each bit or set of bits to have a particular meaning.
+Those bit - 5 sets may or may not coincide with the sizes supported by a particular language implementation.
+When they do - 6 not, it is common practice to pack all of the bits into one word.
+Masking and shifting of the word using powers of - 7 two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using - $8 28=2^2+2^3+2^4$ to create the mask 11100 and then shifting 2 bits) provides a way of extracting those bits. - 9 Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these. - 10 Problems can arise when programmers mix their techniques to reference the bits or output the bits.
+Problems - can arise when programmers mix arithmetic and logical operations to reference the bits or output the bits.
+The - storage ordering of the bits may not be what the programmer expects. - 13 Packing of bits in an integer is not inherently problematic.
+However, an understanding of the intricacies of bit - level programming must be known.
+Some computers or other devices store the bits left to right while others - store them right to left.
+The type of storage can cause problems when interfacing with external devices that - expect the bits in the opposite order.
+One problem arises when assumptions are made when interfacing with - external constructs and the ordering of the bits or words are not the same as the receiving entity.
+Programmers - may inadvertently use the sign bit in a bit field and then may not be aware that an arithmetic shift (sign - extension) is being performed when right shifting causing the sign bit to be extended into other fields. - 20 Alternatively, a left shift can cause the sign bit to be one.
+Bit manipulations can also be problematic when the - 21 manipulations are done on binary encoded records that span multiple words.
+The storage and ordering of the - 22 bits must be considered when doing bitwise operations across multiple words as bytes may be stored in big- - 23 endian or little-endian format.